YinHK-gameDev/unity-learn/animation/Animation Clips/README.md

 ## Animation Clips
 Animation Clips are one of the core elements to Unity’s animation system.
-Unity supports importing animation from external sources, and offers the ability to create animation clips from scratch within the editor using the Animation window.
+Unity **supports importing animation from external sources**, and **offers the ability to create animation clips from scratch** within the editor using the **Animation window**.

 ### Animation from External Sources